hnordquist/INCC6/readme.txt

 KNOWN ISSUES:

 Many dialogs and features from INCC 5.* are not fully implemented e.g.
-   Holdup and glovebox features, the Plot features, some Add-a-src processing, Collar acquire and Poison Rod details, integrated help.
+   Collar acquire and Poison Rod details, Holdup and glovebox features, Active/Passive paired measurements, some Add-a-src processing, integrated help.

 This is beta release software; issues and missing features are known to exist.